Program Overview

 Your Learning Experience

 The Developmental Services Worker (DSW) apprenticeship program allows you to continue being employed while going to school on a part-time basis.
-This DSW program is also offered through web-conferencing for distance learners.
+This part-time program is conveniently delivered virtually, featuring online classes during the day which means you can learn at your own pace.

 Using a biopsychosocial approach to complex physical, intellectual, mental or developmental disabilities needs, you’ll become a highly skilled and reflective developmental support worker supporting people of all ages to live as independently as possible while promoting inclusive communities.
 You will have a positive and direct impact on people’s lives as well as personal and professional satisfaction.